nikpocuca/math1mp3/spring-2020/syllabus.md

 ## Tutorials and assignments

 - Tutorials will start **Monday May the 4th**.
 They will be used primarily for help and review, not for presenting new material (any exceptions will be noted).
-There will be approximately four quizzes over the course of the semester, held during tutorials.

 ## Course material